-Regulations for the operation of WLAN cards differ from country to country.
-The use of some radio channels is pro-Country setting hibited in certain countries.
+Country setting Regulations for the operation of WLAN cards differ from country to country.
+The use of some radio channels is prohibited in certain countries.
 To limit the operation of the LANCOM access points to the parameters that are allowed in various countries, all physical WLAN interfaces can be set up for the country where they are operated.

-Configuration For the configuration with LANconfig, the country settings can be found in the configuration area 'Management' on with the tab 'Wireless LAN' in the group 'General': LANconfig
+For the configuration with LANconfig, the country settings can be found in the configuration area 'Management' on the tab 'Wireless LAN' in the group 'General':